Large surplus of renewable energy in Northern Norway.

 All of Nordkraft’s sites have access to 100 % renewable energy from either wind or hydropower, as there is no other type of energy production in Northern Norway.
-Northern Norway has no large connections to areas where energy production is based on fossil fuel.
+Northern Norway has in addition no large grid connection to areas where energy production is based on fossil fuel.

-Several of the sites are situated nearby a hydropower plant with reservoir and it might be possible to connect the DC directly to these plants.
-This could eliminate the need of fossil fuel back-up and Nordkraft is exploring such alternatives.
+Several of the sites are situated nearby a hydropower plant with reservoir and it might be possible to have a grid connection directly between the DC and these plants.
+In addition, the production and use of green hydrogen as back-up could replace the need of fossil fuel back-up for the DC.

 Norway has a power production of close to 98 % from hydropower and wind power.
 Thermal power consists of the last two percentages.
 This leads to the highest share of electricity made from renewable energy in Europe after Iceland, and with new estimated large investments within wind power and hydropower the share of renewable energy should increase even further over the next years.